techrishikb/CarPrice_LinearRegression/README.md

 # Feature selection
 Selecting the optimal set from a pool of given features, many of which might be redundant becomes an important task.

+# Optimal Model Selection
+To get the optimal model, you can always try all the possible combinations of independent variables and see which model fits the best.
+But this method is obviously, time-consuming and infeasible.
+Hence, you need some other method to get a decent model.
+This is where manual feature elimination comes in, where you:

+Build the model with all the features
+Drop the features that are least helpful in prediction (high p-value) Drop the features that are redundant (using correlations and VIF) Rebuild model and repeat